sparkflows/sparkflows-docs/docs/installation/linux-prerequisites.rst

 ++++++++++++++++++++++++

 - Download the Linux x64 RPM Package
-- yum localinstall jdk-8u201-linux-x64.rpm (this has to be run as the root user)
+- yum localinstall jdk-8u202-linux-x64.rpm (this has to be run as the root user)
 - Update .bash_profile by adding JAVA_HOME

+Update .bash_profile to add the below:

+export JAVA_HOME=/usr/java/jdk1.8.0_202-amd64/
-export JAVA_HOME=/usr/java/jdk1.8.0_201-amd64/
+export PATH=$PATH:$JAVA_HOME/bin

 Download OpenJDK